 Autonomous Systems - deep learning and cyber-physical systems

-The major field of study "Autonomous Systems" focuses on deep learning and cyber-physical systems by deepening your competencies in the area of connected, technical systems, as well as machine pattern recognition.
+The mandatory elective "Autonomous Systems" focuses on deep learning and cyber-physical systems by deepening your competencies in the area of connected, technical systems, as well as machine pattern recognition.
 You will acquire competencies to understand challenges in the field of autonomous systems, such as autonomous driving, and you will be able to develop solutions for this application domain.

 Embedded Electronic Engineering – mechatronic and time-critical systems

-The major field of study "Embedded Electronic Engineering" focuses on a deepening of methods and design techniques.
+The mandatory elective "Embedded Electronic Engineering" focuses on a deepening of methods and design techniques.
 We focus on deepening your competencies in the field of hardware/ software co-design techniques up to design as well as analysis techniques for mechatronic and time-critical systems.

 As part of the practical work, students learn how to use state-of-the-art technologies and tools.
 Among others, the following laboratories are available: Smart Engineering Lab, PCB Engineering Lab, 3D Printing Lab, Hardware Engineering Lab, and Machinery Lab.

 In order to allow a direct career entry, the "Electronic Engineering" bachelor program ensures high practical relevance.
 Practical laboratory courses are already done in the first semesters, as addition to the theoretical principles.
 Here, the theoretical foundations are not only translated into practical units, but also supported by work in interdisciplinary teams, intercultural competencies as well as oral and written communication.

 The "Electronic Engineering" degree program enables students to take up a qualified job in many areas of industry, with service providers and in the public sector.
 Fields of activity can be found, among other things, in the electrical or transportation industry: automotive industry, aerospace, rail and rail transportation, automation technology, components, environmental & energy technology, medical technology, smart home, light or communications technology, industrial and consumer electronics, microsystems, robotics, and transport & logistics.